dddrrreee/cs240lx-25spr/labs/2-dynamic-code-gen/README.md

 ### Checkoff

 If you've never done this lab before:
-  - Do 1-3.
+  - Do 1-5.
   - Do something interesting over the weekend.
 It can be an extension or just something cute you think of.

 If you did this lab as an extension in 140e:
+  - Show that your 1-5 still works.
-  - Do at least two of the extensions at the end.
+  - Do at least one of the extensions at the end.
   - Do something interesting over the weekend.
 It can be an extension or just something cute you think of.